Do you fear the underwriter when you’re applying for a mortgage? Most people do, but they shouldn’t.

 Once you provide the loan processor with the necessary documentation, he/she sends your paperwork to the underwriter.
 The underwriter’s job is to assess your risk.

-The underwriter looks at all qualifying documents to decide if you’re worth the risk or not.
+The underwriter looks at all qualifying documents to decide whether you’re worth the risk.
 He/she compares your documents to the loan program requirements.
 If there are any issues or discrepancies, the underwriter may have the processor ask you for clarification or more documentation.

 Underwriters evaluate all documentation you provided to the loan processor.
-Up until this point, the processor just collects the information and ensures its validity.
+Until this point, the processor collects the information and ensures its validity.
 The underwriter takes over from there.

 If there are large discrepancies, you may hear from the loan processor asking for more documentation to clear up any misunderstandings.

 Underwriters look at your W-2s to see your annual income and how you did over the last few years.
-If your income decreased from one year to the next, they’ll want to know why.
+If your income decreased from year to year, they’d want to know why.
 They may ask for a Letter of Explanation and/or proof of why your income decreased.
 The more proof you have available, the better the chances of approval.

 Finally, underwriters look at your bank statements.
 They look for large deposits (this could signal an undocumented loan), gaps in income, or other red flags.
-Make sure you provide all pages of your bank statements, even the blank pages because underwriters need them.
+Ensure you provide all pages of your bank statements, even the blank pages because underwriters need them.

 If the underwriter feels anything is lacking, he/she may ask for formal verification of your income or bank statements with a written Verification of Employment or Verification of Deposit.